Amin-Hosseini/woocommerce-seven-senders-order-tracking/README.md

 #### Tracking Page Base URL
 The base URL of your Seven Senders account.
 It's something like `https://[COMPANY].tracking.7senders.com/#/order`.

+## Requirements
+The plugin requires that WooCommerce 3.5.0 or later is installed, otherwise it will exit silently.

 ## License
 Copyright (C) 2018-2019 Invincible Brands GmbH